ahwitz/mathml_to_image/README.md

 - output_location: location of output image file
 - verbose=False (optional): print debug/progress statements
 - overwrite=False (optional): overwrite output_location if it exists already
-- newHeight=0 (optional): rescales output to newHeight if newHeight < height
-- newWidth=0 (optional): rescales output to newWidth if newWidth < width
+- new_size=None (optional): new size, as parameter to convert -resize

 Returns: string error message if error, 0 if everything worked